 Klinogicare® StarLab

-Deployed on the ISS
+Used on the ISS

-Extreme reliability
+Exceptional reliability

 Microfluidics

-Lab-on-a-chip technology
+Lab-on-a-Chip technology

-Integrating StarLab into professional club protocols
+Injury-risk reduction strategy with Klinogicare® StarLab integrated into professional sports club protocols

 Rapid diagnostics | On-site